 North Coast 500 on a Motorcycle: How To Prepare

 Before setting off on your journey, ensure you’re prepared.
-Have all the necessary gear, such as a helmet, protective clothing, and any other items you may need, like maps or a GPS system.
+Have all the necessary gear, such as a helmet, protective clothing, and other items, like maps or a GPS.

-It’s also wise to plan your route so you know exactly where you’re going and how long it will take you to get there.
+It’s also wise to plan your route to know exactly where you’re going and how long it will take you to get there.